How to claim Attendance Allowance

 If you're waiting for something like a letter from your doctor, you should still send the form before the 6 week deadline.
 Include a letter saying you'll send more evidence and give them an approximate date for when you'll send it.
 If you send the form late you'll only get paid from when the DWP receives it.

 After you've sent your form

-You'll normally get a 'decision letter' within 8 weeks - this will tell you whether or not you'll get Attendance Allowance.
+You'll normally get a 'decision letter' in around 6 weeks - this will tell you whether or not you'll get Attendance Allowance.
 It will also tell you how much you'll get and how long your Attendance Allowance will last for.

 If you're terminally ill you'll get your decision letter within 2 weeks.
 You'll be awarded the higher rate of Attendance Allowance for 3 years.
 Find out more about claiming Attendance Allowance if you're terminally ill.